Rix565/YouDidntSayTheMagicWord/README.md

 `git clone https://github.com/Rix565/YouDidntSayTheMagicWord`

-Run this command to go to the project's folder:
+Run these command to go to the project's source folder:

 `cd YouDidntSayTheMagicWord`
+`cd src`

 Run this command to install all the dependencies: